 In the first instance, it’s best to check if you actually need to pay tax.
 The HMRC website gives thorough information about Capital Gains Tax, what may be due on the increase in value of property you have sold, and the various tax reliefs that may apply.
 In the case of the sale of your own home, if it was your only and main residence and you have not let part of it out, you will not need to pay any tax at all.

-You may need to pay some Capital Gains Tax on profits gained from the sale of second homes, buy-to-let properties, shares, and other high-value items like antiques or works of art.
+You may need to pay some Capital Gains Tax on profits gained from the sale of second homes, buy-to-let properties, shares and other high-value items like antiques or works of art.
 You will need to calculate the difference in value between what you paid for the item and what you sold it for.
-However, there may be ways to minimise the tax due, and you should speak to one of our advisers, who will be able to clarify your situation.
+However, there may be ways to minimise the tax due, and you should speak to one of our advisors, who will be able to clarify your situation.

-Any gains you have made from the sale of property should be declared on your Self-assessment tax form and HMRC will calculate any tax due at that time.
+Any gains you have made from the sale of property should be declared on your self-assessment tax form and HMRC will calculate any tax due at that time.